ansys/pyrocky/README.rst

 Installation
 ^^^^^^^^^^^^

-As of now, PyRocky is on private Beta.
-You can install it straight from the GitHub
-repository:
+PyRocky is currently a private GitHub library in the Ansys Internal account.
+To install PyRocky, run this command:

 .. code:: bash

     python -m pip install https://github.com/ansys/pyrocky

-Getting Started
+Getting started
 ^^^^^^^^^^^^^^^

-The best way play with **PyRocky** is by using `Jupyer Notebook <https://jupyter.org/>`_ or `VSCode <https://code.visualstudio.com>`_.
-The following snippet launches a Rocky headless session and return a ``RockyClient`` instance from which you'll be able to programmatically interact with the software:
+The best way to experiment with PyRocky is by using `Jupyter Notebook <https://jupyter.org/>`_ or `Visual Studio Code <https://code.visualstudio.com>`_.
+The following code launches a headless Rocky session and returns a ``RockyClient`` instance from which you can programmatically interact with the software:

 ..  code:: python